DarkMatterMatt/dumpdb/README.md

 **Notes:**

 - By default, only the `mysql` user is able to read/write to the database file directly.
 A workaround is to run `go build .` and then `sudo -u mysql ./dumpdb import ...`
+- Only files with whitelisted file extensions are processed (to avoid trying to import a binary file as a text file).
+Currently supported extensions are `.tar.gz`, `.tgz`, `.txt`, `.csv`.

 ## Search